 For example, we can set criteria for Task cards with High and Medium priority and get to know the forecast date of a newly added Task card.
-So, same like the criteria with Defect and Customer Defect, we define another criterion by selecting the cell values matching with our requirement and building the combination.
+So, like the criteria with Defect and Customer Defect, we define another criterion by selecting the cell values matching our requirement and building the combination.

 As shown in the above image, we have selected cell values for Tasks with High and medium priority, renamed the priority with a meaningful name, verified the combinations (Card Type: Task + Priority: High) and (Card Type: Task + Priority: Medium), and then saved and enabled the criteria.
 Now it is ready to be subscribed at the individual swim lane level.

 Now, it’s time to subscribe to these criteria for the required swim lanes.
 In our case, we need to subscribe to the “Product A Kanban Board” swim lane.

 So, we click the Forecast Criteria Subscription icon (as shown in the above image).
 The Cycle Time Settings page for the swim lane is displayed.